tca2/videodata-processing/README.md

 Run [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) processing commands for your project video file using the 25-keypoint body/foot keypoint configuration, and saving the respective output keypoint files in JSON format to a directory on your computer.

-Use `Concatenater.ipynb` (**TODO - upload replacement .py file**) to concatenate all JSON files into a formatted single `'FILENAME.csv'` file with a descriptive header row.
+Use `concat_JSON_files.py` to concatenate all JSON files into a formatted single `'FILENAME.csv'` file with a descriptive header row. `concat_JSON_files.py` asks the user for the directory that holds JSON output, and then saves the concatenated file to the directory above the user-defined directory.

 ## Processing

+Tracking processing is completed through `allprocesses_command.py`, and arguments are handled through Python argparse.
+More details about possible arguments can be found toward the end of the script.
+Currently the "--only_track" argument must be used, as OpenPose processing code is yet to be integrated.

-Calculate relevant values for tracking using `data_onemin/tracking_analysis.py` on the concatenated `.csv` file.
-This will calculate the closest distance (in pixels), closest distance owner (row), and second closest distance (in pixels) and append them to the data rows, and save as a new file, `'FILENAME-match_indices.csv'`.
+Processing will include calculating the closest distance (in pixels), closest distance owner (row), and second closest distance (in pixels), then subsequently tracking the skeletons and assigning IDs.
+In order to partially account for OpenPose's inconsistent detection of skeletons throughout frames.

-With `FILENAME-match_indices.csv` as input, skeletons are able to be tracked and assigned IDs using `assign_ids.py`.
-It checks backwards in frames (up to 5 frames) to find the skeleton with the closest match (within 15 pixels distance for compared keypoints), and if there is no close match, assigns a new ID.
-The result is `'FILENAME-match_indices.csv-ids.csv'`

-In order to account for OpenPose's inconsistent detection of skeletons throughout frames, missing skeletons are interpolated in `postprocess_skeletons.py` using `'FILENAME-match_indices.csv-ids.csv'` as input, and outputs a named `.csv` file (must manually name).

-**As a summary, the processing files are run in the following order:**
-1. `Concatenater.ipynb`
-2. `data_onemin/tracking_analysis.py`
-3. `assign_ids.py`
-4. `postprocess_skeletons.py`

-Future development will work to merge these components together.